FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 Traditional sentiment analysis tools often fail on financial text.
 Words like "beat" (earnings beat expectations) or "short" (short selling) carry domain-specific meanings that general-purpose models miss.
 A headline like *"Company cuts guidance"* requires understanding that "cuts" in this context signals negativity, not just literal cutting.

-This is where fine-tuning a modern LLM like Llama 3.2 becomes powerful, we're not just pattern matching; we're teaching the model the *language of finance*.
+This is where fine-tuning a modern LLM like Llama 3.2 becomes powerful, we're not just pattern matching, we're teaching the model the *language of finance*.

 ### Why This Dataset?

 I chose the [Financial Sentiment Analysis](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis)  dataset from Kaggle for several strategic reasons:

 1. **Real-World Diversity**: The dataset contains ~5.8K samples spanning earnings calls, financial news, Twitter/X posts, and analyst reports.
-This diversity is crucial — a model trained only on formal news would fail on casual market commentary like *"$TSLA to the moon"*.
+This diversity is crucial, a model trained only on formal news would fail on casual market commentary like *"$TSLA to the moon"*.

 2. **Clean 3-Class Labels**: Positive, Negative, and Neutral.
 This mirrors how actual financial analysts think.
-No ambiguous 5-star scales or continuous scores — just clear, actionable classifications.
+No ambiguous 5-star scales or continuous scores, just clear, actionable classifications.

 3. **Challenging Class Imbalance**: With 53.6% Neutral, 31.7% Positive, and only 14.7% Negative samples, the dataset reflects real-world financial text distribution.
 Most market commentary is factual (neutral).
 The scarcity of negative samples makes the model work harder to learn bearish signals, exactly the kind of challenge that separates good models from great ones.